 - 1. No Private Road shall be constructed, extended, upgraded to serve additional parcels, or relocated after the effective date of this Ordinance unless it has been reviewed through the site plan review process. - 2.
+Private Roads shall be permitted in all Zoning Districts except the Agricultural Zoning District where they shall be prohibited. - 3.
+All parcels served by Private Roads must be connected to Public Water. - 4.
+All parcels served by Private roads must be connected to Public Sewer where a sewer line exists at the intersecting Public Road Right of Way. - 5.
 The road construction permit shall be issued only if the Private Road has been reviewed and approved by the Planning Commission (for Private Roads serving three (3) or more parcels), or the Zoning Administrator (for Private Roads serving no more than two (2) parcels), which shall consider the following review standards: - a.
 Whether the Private Road meets the requirements of this Section. - b.
 Whether the Private Road is reasonably necessary to be private, or if it would be in the best interests of the Township for the road to be a public road. - c.
-Whether the use of the Private Road has the potential to create conditions which may be detrimental to the health, safety, or welfare of persons or property through the creation of hazardous or potentially hazardous situations. - 3.
+Whether the use of the Private Road has the potential to create conditions which may be detrimental to the health, safety, or welfare of persons or property through the creation of hazardous or potentially hazardous situations. - 6.
 The site plan shall provide all of the following information: - a.
 The name(s) of the owner(s) and any other parties having any legal interest in the Private Road and the property across which it is to be constructed. - b.
-A site plan drawn to scale, which meets the standards of Chapter 14 and shows all proposed Lots along the Private Road; the precise location, Grade, route, elevation, dimensions, and design of the Private Road and any proposed extensions thereto; existing and proposed curb cuts; and the location of and distance to any Public Streets which the Private Road is to intersect. - c.
+A site plan drawn to scale by a qualified engineer which meets the standards of Chapter 14 and shows all proposed Lots along the Private Road; the precise location, Grade, route, elevation, dimensions, and design of the Private Road and any proposed extensions thereto; existing and proposed curb cuts; and the location of and distance to any Public Streets which the Private Road is to intersect.

+- c.
 The location of all public utilities, including, but not limited to, water, sanitary sewer, telephone, gas, electricity, and television cable to be located within the Private Road Right-of-Way or within twenty (20) feet of either side thereof.
-Copies of the instrument describing and granting Easements shall be submitted with the application. - d.
-The location of any streams, Wetlands, and drains within the

-- proposed Right-of-Way or within one hundred (100) feet of the Right-of-Way. - e.
+Copies of the instrument describing and granting Easements shall be submitted with the application. - The location of any streams, Wetlands, and drains within the proposed Right-of-Way or within one hundred (100) feet of the Rightof-Way. - e.
 The location of any other Buildings and Structures located, or to be located, within one hundred (100) feet of the Private Road Right-of-Way. - f.
 A proposed maintenance agreement, as defined in this Section. - g.
 Any other requirements of this Ordinance.